microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

 ## Edit the deployment.json file

 In the repo, you will find a sample deployment.x64.json files.
-Search for "ACR_" and replace those values with the correct values for your container repository.
+Search for "ACR_" and replace those values with the correct values for your container registry.
 The ACR_IMAGE must exactly match what you pushed, e.g. jcoliz.azurecr.io/serialioports:1.0.0-x64

 ```